eddieantonio/blog/_posts/2023-10-25-python-is-a-compiled-language.md

     "full-codegen" ate up a giant amount of memory.

-What about programming language that are typically labelled as compiled?
+What about programming languages that are typically labelled as compiled?

 ![You wouldn't interpret a C program]({{ '/images/python-is-compiled/you-wouldnt-interpret-c.jpg' | relative_url }})